francocontigo/weather_report_scraping/README.md

 The data dictionaries outlining the structure and meaning of the scraped data can be found in the `/references` directory.
 They describe the various fields and their interpretations.

+## Graphs

+The charts plotted during the analysis can be found in the `/references/graphs` directory.

 ## Author

 - [@francocontigo](https://www.github.com/francocontigo)